Piedmont food and wine pairing – let’s eat!

 What to pair: Try chicken, turkey, lightly spiced thai food, mild curries, and paella.
-At our annual Italian Thanksgiving we paired it with Roast Turkey with Chestnut Apple stuffing.
-The acidity cut through the turkey fat and its lighter, peppery profile was a perfect compliment to the apple stuffing.
+At our annual Italian Thanksgiving, we paired it with Roast Turkey with Chestnut Apple stuffing.
+The acidity cut through the turkey fat and its lighter, peppery profile was a perfect complement to the apple stuffing.

 Barbera is the most widely planted grape of the region.
 Probably not surprising, it’s also an adaptable and vigorous varietal.
 Its broad range of styles give endless options for the dinner table.

 What to know: Barbera’s high acidity cuts through animal and vegetable fat.
 Despite its deceiving deep ruby color, it is low in tannin.
 On the palate, it shows brambly fruit, red cherries, and spice.

 What to pair:< Meat- and tomato-based pasta dishes, game, hard cheeses, as well as grilled meats like hamburgers and sausages.
 For a fuller Barbera, try a lightly seasoned beef dish or lamb (roast, curry, stew).

 - Eggplant Parmesan Stacks: Make your own marinara sauce!